yodiaditya/vim-netbeans/README.md

 1. Use Backspace as PageUp & Space as PageDown

-2. Use tab in insert mode for autocomplete.
+2. Use tab in insert mode for autocomplete for Python ( using PyDiction )

+3. Text Autocomplete every you type.
+Also you can use CTRL + Space for Omni Completion

-3. Move tab using CTRL+Arrow
+4. Move tab using CTRL+Arrow

+5. Using NERDTree by :NERDTree or editing .vimrc to enable NERDTree automatically.

 Author
 -------
-I'm using VIM and Netbeans for building many application on PHP and Python
+I'm using VIM and Netbeans for building many application on PHP, JS and Python

-Check out my blog for another articles :
+I have a lot of blog which contains many information.
+You can check here :

 1. http://yoodey.com for Drupal 7, EC2 and Ubuntu Tutorial

-2. http://cisight.com for Codeigniter and Optimization Tutorial
+2. http://cisight.com for Codeigniter, CakePHP and Optimization Tutorial

 3. http://wpscale.com for Wordpress Tutorial

+4. http://yodi.me for my Programming Insight

+5. http://re.web.id for Indonesian Python Programming Guide